shervin-ghajar/literate-owl-library-client/README.md

 Contributions to this project are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request with your changes.

 ## Credits
-This project was developed by [Your Name].
+This project was developed by Shervin Ghajar.
 Special thanks to [Any collaborators or resources you'd like to acknowledge].

 ## License
 This project is licensed under the [MIT License](/LICENSE).